DNA-deoxyinosine glycosylase: Structure

-Recent crystal structure and phylogenetic studies of the family 3 SMUG1-like DNA glycoyslase from Pedobacter heparinus (PDB 5H0K) reveals both hypoxanthine/xanthine and uracil activity and has been classified into a new subfamily, Family 6.
+Recent crystal structure and phylogenetic studies of the family 3 SMUG1-like DNA glycosylase from Pedobacter heparinus (PDB 5H0K) reveals both hypoxanthine/xanthine and uracil activity and has been classified into a new subfamily, Family 6.
 While crystal studies reveal folds that share similarity to SMUG1 enzymes, the phe SMUG2 UDG displays distinct differences in local structure based on a comparison of the three motifs in all UDG families that are involved in recognition and catalysis.
 Analysis of motif 1 reveals a GINPG sequence, similar to family 2 UDGs.
 The N63 residue is highly conserved and also appears in families 2 and 3, presumably key for the positioning of the water molecule.
 S124 is the first residue in motif 3 phe SMUG2, but is typically an asparagine in other UDG families.
 Curiously, a mutation in which serine is replaced with asparagine reveals increased catalytic activity as well as broadens activity to include single-stranded uracil-containing DNA and G/T base pairs.
 This suggests that S124 may play a key role in increasing substrate specificity.
 Motif 2 begins with highly conserved H205, which aids in UDG activity by forming short-distance hydrogen bonds with the O2 of uracil.
 While crucial for UDG activity involving A/U or G/U recognition, mutation of this residue has no effect on hypoxanthine and xanthine DNA glycosylase activity, however.